sayr-kaiho-wide-banner2.jpg

 Jussi’s debut album un | ان [unmusic 2013] was released to great critical acclaim, with Guitar Player magazine referring to it as “extraordinary music” and Lucid Culture calling it a “still, spacious, slowly unwinding masterpiece”.
 The album was nominated for an Independent Music Award in 2014.

-Following a period of self-reflection and reassessment while refining his craft for 13 years living in Boston and New York, in 2022, he introduced his transcultural nonet with Jason Palmer (USA), Bulut Gülen (Turkey), Layth Sidiq (Jordan/Iraq), Naseem Alatrash (Palestine), Utar Artun (Turkey), Kyle Miles (USA), Keita Ogawa (Japan) and Vancil Cooper (USA) with the release of Three Seconds | Kolme Toista [Challenge Records International 2022], a career-turning album that was nothing short of an artistic triumph.
+Following a period of self-reflection and reassessment while refining his craft for 13 years living in Boston and New York, in 2022, he introduced his transcultural nonet with Jason Palmer (USA), Bulut Gülen (Türkiye), Layth Sidiq (Jordan/Iraq), Naseem Alatrash (Palestine), Utar Artun (Türkiye), Kyle Miles (USA), Keita Ogawa (Japan) and Vancil Cooper (USA) with the release of Three Seconds | Kolme Toista [Challenge Records International 2022], a career-turning album that was nothing short of an artistic triumph.
 Described as “unlike anything in memory… creates a new, genre-less, form… spellbinding from beginning to end, and full of virtuoso performances… one of the best recordings of 2022” by AllAboutJazz and “a stunner… a unified, diverse, overwhelming statement” by JazzTimes, the album has been a major international critical success, receiving 5-star reviews and being selected as Best Creative Albums of 2022 by AllAboutJazz and Best Jazz Albums of 2022 by Glide Magazine.

 His Three Seconds | Kolme Toista nonet was chosen as a Jazzahead!
 2023 official showcase artist.

 His latest project sayr is a series of completely improvised solo recordings exploring the small, simple and sparse, the rugged earthy, the gnarly unpretty; and most of all, bare feet in soil; roots and branches; and paths less – or differently – predetermined.
-The series was launched with a double release of two albums, sayr: salt | thirst and sayr: kaiho – live in Helsinki on October 24th, 2025 via his own label unmusic.
+The series was launched with a double release of two albums, sayr: salt | thirst – selected as Best Jazz Albums of 2025 on AllAboutJazz – and sayr: kaiho – live in helsinki on October 24th, 2025 via his own label unmusic.

 Alongside his work as leader, Jussi has collaborated with a diverse array of world-renowned artists, including Jack DeJohnette, Robin EubanksPepe de Lucía, Simon Shaheen, Bassam Saba, Arto Tunçboyacıyan, Hüsnu Şenlendirici, The New York Gypsy All-Stars, Javier Limón, Dave Weckl and David Fiuczynski among others, and has been a member of the New York Arabic Orchestra (NYAO).